Indian Supercross Racing League

-Indian Supercross Racing League (ISRL) is an Indian motorcycle racing league.
-Unlike other leagues which are city-based, it is a franchise-based supercross league organised by Team SXI in collaboration with the Federation of Motor Sports Clubs of India (FMSCI).
-Popular bollywood actor Salman Khan is named as the brand ambassador for Season 2 of the 2025 Indian Supercross Racing League (ISRL) from October to December 2025.
+Indian Supercross Racing League (ISRL) is an Indian motorcycle racing league is a franchise-based supercross league organised by Team SXI in collaboration with the Federation of Motor Sports Clubs of India (FMSCI).

+Most of the other leagues in India are city-based.
+The Season 2 of the 2025 Indian Supercross Racing League (ISRL) was held from October to December 2025.
+BigRock Motorsports retained the title in Season 2 at the finale in Kozhikode on 21 December 2025.

 CEAT is the main sponsor of ISRL while Toyota Hilux is the official vehicle partner for Season1.
 Frenchman, Jordi Tixier, a former World Motocross Champion (2018) won three races in the inaugural ISRL Round 1 held at Pune on 28 January 2024.
 BigRock Motorsports won the team championship table after three rounds.

 The first round of the inaugural season was scheduled to begin at the Jawaharlal Nehru Stadium in New Delhi followed by another three rounds in Mumbai, Pune and Ahmedabad from October to December 2023.
 However, the calendar was cut short and the first round was successfully held at Pune on 28 January 2024.
 The second round was held at Ahmedabad.
-Big Rock Motorsports was leading the team championship after two rounds.
+Big Rock Motorsports was leading the team championship after two rounds and later won the inaugural title.

 The final round scheduled to be held at Delhi was shifted to Bengaluru due the farmers' strike in Delhi.
 Bollywood actor Arjun Kapoor launched the ISRL on 1 June 2023 in New Delhi.
-Earlier in November 2022, fmsci vice-president Gautham Shanthappa announced that the federation has signed an MoU granting rights to Team SXI.
+Earlier in November 2022, fmsci vice-president Gautam Shanthappa announced that the federation has signed an MoU granting rights to Team SXI.
+Popular bollywood actor Salman Khan is named as the brand ambassador for Season 2.

-Former Supercross international racers brothers Eeshan Lokhande and Aashwin Lokhande, along with Veer Patel formed Supercross India Private Limited (Team SXI), the parent company of ISRL.
-The opening of rider registrations were announced on 20 July 2023 in Pune.
+Former Supercross international racers brothers Eeshan Lokhande and Aashwin Lokhande, along with Veer Patel formed Supercross India Private Limited (Team SXI), the parent company of ISRL, which organises the events.
+The opening of rider registrations were announced on 20 July 2023 in Pune for the inaugural league.